manhoosbilli1/home-automation/README.md

-# home-automation
-Smart Home Monitoring System
+Home Automation System
-This is a smart home monitoring system consisting of an Arduino Uno board and an ESP8266 Wi-Fi module.
-The system uses various sensors to monitor the home environment, including a gas sensor and a water level sensor, and controls appliances such as lights, fan, and water pump based on sensor readings.
+This is a simple home automation system that controls appliances based on sensor values.
+The system consists of an Arduino board and an ESP8266 module.
+The Arduino board reads sensor values and controls appliances based on those values.
+The ESP8266 module communicates with the Arduino board over software serial and receives sensor values and appliance states.
+It then sends the data over Wi-Fi to a server for remote monitoring and control.

-The system communicates wirelessly with a remote device such as a smartphone or computer via Wi-Fi, allowing users to monitor the home environment and control appliances from a distance.

 Components
-The following components are used in the system:

-Arduino Uno board
+-Arduino Uno board
-ESP8266 Wi-Fi module
+-ESP8266 module
-Gas sensor
+-Gas sensor
-Water level sensor
+-Water level sensor
-Water pump
+-Water pump
-Lights (2)
-Fan
+-2 lights
+-Fan
-Arduino Part
+-Arduino Part
-The Arduino Uno board reads sensor values and controls appliances based on the readings.
-The gas sensor and water level sensor are connected to analog pins of the Arduino board.
-The water pump, lights, and fan are controlled via digital pins of the board.

-The board communicates with the ESP8266 Wi-Fi module via software serial.
-It also sends sensor readings and appliance states to the ESP8266 module over serial in JSON format.
+The Arduino board reads the values from the gas and water level sensors and controls the water pump, lights, and fan based on the sensor values.
+It also sends the sensor values and appliance states over software serial to the ESP8266 module.

 ESP8266 Part
-The ESP8266 Wi-Fi module receives sensor readings and appliance states from the Arduino board over serial in JSON format.
-It decodes the JSON data and stores each field in a separate variable.
-It also prints the sensor readings and appliance states to the serial monitor.
+The ESP8266 module receives the sensor values and appliance states from the Arduino board over software serial.
+It then encodes the data in JSON format and sends it over Wi-Fi to a server for remote monitoring and control.
+The data is decoded and stored on the server, and the user can view the current sensor values and appliance states and control the appliances remotely.

-The module can be connected to a Wi-Fi network and act as a web server, allowing remote monitoring and control of the home environment via a web interface.

-Usage
-To use the system, follow these steps:
+To run the ESP8266 code, you need to include the following libraries:

+-ESP8266WiFi
+-ArduinoJson
+-SoftwareSerial
+You also need to set up your Wi-Fi credentials and server details in the code.

+Setup
+Connect the gas sensor to the A0 pin of the Arduino board.
+Connect the water level sensor to the A1 pin of the Arduino board.
+Connect the water pump to pin 8 of the Arduino board.
+Connect light 1 to pin 9 of the Arduino board.
+Connect light 2 to pin 10 of the Arduino board.
-Connect the components as shown in the circuit diagram.
+Connect the fan to pin 11 of the Arduino board.
+Connect the RX pin of the ESP8266 module to pin 3 of the Arduino board.
+Connect the TX pin of the ESP8266 module to pin 2 of the Arduino board.
+Power up the Arduino board and ESP8266 module.
-Upload the Arduino code to the Arduino Uno board.
+Upload the Arduino code to the Arduino board.
-Upload the ESP8266 code to the ESP8266 Wi-Fi module.
+Upload the ESP8266 code to the ESP8266 module.
-Connect the ESP8266 module to a Wi-Fi network.
-Open the serial monitor to view the sensor readings and appliance states.
+Monitor the sensor values and appliance states on the remote server.
-Use a remote device such as a smartphone or computer to connect to the ESP8266 module and control the appliances via the web interface.
-Note: Make sure to install the required libraries (SoftwareSerial and ArduinoJson) before uploading the code to the respective devices.
+Future Improvements
+Add more sensors to monitor the environment, such as temperature and humidity sensors.
+Add more appliances to control, such as a security system and a smart door lock.
+Improve the user interface for remote monitoring and control.
+Add machine learning algorithms to learn and adapt to user preferences and behavior.